arillo/gulp-plate/README.md

 ## Roadmap

-- [ ] Research Tree-shaking with webpack and implement if possible
+* [ ] Research Tree-shaking with webpack and implement if possible
-- [x] Evaluate if es-lint should be used through a webpack loader instead of gulp

 ## Credits